rainbowwarriorconnection/rainbow-warrior-connection.github.io/index.md

 - Can include more things to filter by (experience, other things)
 ### Reviewer 4
 ### Reviewer 5

 ## Thank you for the feedback
+We will use this to improve on the website and we appreciate the time you have taken to try our website out.
 ## Important Links
 - [Rainbow Warrior Connection GitHub](https://github.com/rainbowwarriorconnection)
 - [Rainbow Warrior Connection Team Contract](https://docs.google.com/document/d/15uPSs6yrsvvbDGVCjfiiWuhTohnyuAZWgvVWET1-S08/edit?usp=sharing)